 First Ladies of Montgomery Bus Boycott Marker

-DESCRIPTION: Its so easy to think of Rosa Parks as the Mother of the Montgmery Bus Boycott, but that would be untrue; Mary Fairbanks, M.B.
-Bradford, Jo Ann Robinson, Aurelia S. Browder, Mary Louise Smith, Claudette Colvin, and Susie McDonald played pioneering roles before Rosa Parks and these heroic women did so without support from the NAACP; in 1949, Mary Fairbanks, chair of the English Department at Alabama State University, formed the Women’s Political Council of Black Women in Montgomery; in 1950, M.B.
-Bradford was arrested in Montgomery in violation of bus segreagation laws and Jo Ann Robinson, after being mistreated on a Montgomery bus, became President of Womens Political Council, then vowed to dismantle segregation laws; in 1955, Claudette Colvin and Aurelia S. Browder were arrested/forced to give their seats to white riders; a marker honoring Aurelia Browder and the other ladies has recently beeen placed in front of her home.
+DESCRIPTION: Its so easy to think of Rosa Parks as the Mother of the Montgmery Bus Boycott, but that would be untrue.
+Mary Fairbanks, M.B.
+Bradford, Jo Ann Robinson, Aurelia S. Browder, Mary Louise Smith, Claudette Colvin, and Susie McDonald played pioneering roles before Rosa Parks.
+These heroic women did so without support from the NAACP.
+In 1949, Mary Fairbanks, chair of the English Department at Alabama State University, formed the Women’s Political Council of Black Women in Montgomery.
+In 1950, M.B.
+Bradford was arrested in Montgomery in violation of bus segreagation laws and Jo Ann Robinson, after being mistreated on a Montgomery bus, became President of Womens Political Council, then vowed to dismantle segregation laws.
+In 1955, Claudette Colvin and Aurelia S. Browder were arrested/forced to give their seats to white riders.
+A marker honoring Aurelia Browder and the other ladies is placed in front of her home.